jamesward/helloblueeyes/README.md

 The BlueEyes framework encapsulates Netty, which acts as a web container.
 The HelloBlueEyes application services are defined by the BlueEyes DSL, including services for HTML GET, JSON GET and POST, and MongoDB.
 HelloJsonServices acts as a front-end for a hierarchy of Akka Actors, including Hanuman (the mythological monkey god), MonkeyVisor (an Akka Supervisor) and Monkeys.

-Monkeys generate pages of random text.
-Because there might be several users, each running their own simulation, Hanuman pairs user simulations with MonkeyVisor instances.
-MonkeyVisors compare the text generated by the Monkey instances that they supervise to a target document, and Monkeys are scored on how closely their random text matches the target.
+This application simulates the adage that a large number of monkeys typing long enough should eventually reproduce any given document.
+Monkey actors generate pages of random text.
+Because there might be several users, each running their own simulation, Hanuman maps user simulations to MonkeyVisor instances.
+MonkeyVisors compare the text generated by the Monkey actors that they supervise to a target document, and Monkeys are scored on how closely their random text matches the target document.

-N monkeys generate a page (1000 characters) of random text per 'tick', in the hope that they can match some portion of a document.
+N monkeys generate a page (1000 characters) of random text per 'tick', in the hope that they can match some portion of the target document.
-Monkeys are trained by passing in a map of character->probability.
-An large number of monkeys typing long enough should eventually reproduce any given document.
 To start the process, a client first requests a new simulation ID from HelloJsonServices, and then uploads the document that the monkeys are to attempt replicate.
-The process is terminated when a specified number of 'ticks' pass, or the document has been replicated.
+Before generating random text, Monkeys are first trained by passing in a map of character->probability when they are constructed.
+The user simulation is terminated when a maximum number of 'ticks' occurs, or the document has been replicated.

-Monkeys send a status update message to its MonkeyVisor after generating each page of text.
-MonkeyVisors summarize the results of the Monkeys that they supervise in messages sent to the Hanuman actor, which serves as the interface to HelloJsonServices.
+Monkey actors send a status update message to their MonkeyVisor instance after generating each page of text.
+MonkeyVisors summarize the results of the Monkey actors that they supervise in messages sent to the Hanuman actor, which serves as the interface to HelloJsonServices.
 Akka Refs are passed into each Actor, which sets/gets result values atomically using shared-nothing state.
 Clients can to query the results up to the previous (or maybe the next) tick.
 Status within the active tick is opaque.

 Run locally
 --------------